ICAMS/strucscan/paper/paper.md

 # Strucscan

 The strucscan framework is based on Python 3.6+ and requires the Atomic Simulation Environment [@ase] and NumPy.
-It is available from a git repository and can be installed from this or with pip.
+It is available from a git repository and can be installed from there or with pip.
 Detailed documentation and usage examples of strucscan are available on readthedocs.
 High-throughput calculations with strucscan can be started from the command line, from a Python shell or from a Juypter notebook as shown in the examples in the strucscan git repository.
 The present version is focused on high-throughput DFT calculations on computer clusters with SunGridEngine [@sge] and slurm [@slurm] scheduler systems.
 Future extension to further simulation codes are planned.

-The basic workflow of strucscan is visualized in Fig. \autoref{fig:workflow} and includes the following step:
+The basic workflow of strucscan is visualized in \autoref{fig:workflow} and includes the following steps:

 ![Workflow of the strucscan framework: the process starts with creating a list of jobs by looping over structures and pipelining